alakh8653/pragya/online_learning_platform/README.md

 stores data in memory for demonstration and exposes endpoints for users, authentication, courses, assignments, and analytics.

+The backend application is assembled via `backend.main.create_app` which returns a fully configured FastAPI instance ready to run with Uvicorn or in tests.

 - **backend/** – API source code and tests
 - **frontend/** – React application
 - **infrastructure/** – deployment artifacts